-When you put your spouse or parent in a nursing home, you cannot blindly trust that the professionals and staff will provide the level of care your loved one deserves.
+When you put your spouse, a parent or another loved one in a nursing home, you cannot blindly trust that the professionals and staff will provide the level of care your loved one deserves.
 Nursing home patients cannot always advocate for themselves, especially if they have dementia.
-They need you to be vigilant for the red flags or subtle signs of mistreatment.
+They need you to be vigilant for red flags or subtle signs of mistreatment.

 The following may be indications of nursing home abuse or neglect:

 - Bedsores — Bedridden patients are prone to these painful wounds at pressure points such as elbows, heels, hips and buttocks.
-Staffers should reposition the person every few hours to prevent bedsores or alert medical personnel when bedsores first develop.
+Staffers should reposition immobile patients every few hours to prevent bedsores or alert medical personnel when bedsores first develop.

-- Unexplained injuries such as bruises, bandages or fractures — Ask the patient what happened and follow up with the nursing home administrator if the injuries are suspicious.
+- Unexplained injuries such as bruises, bandages or fractures — Ask your loved one what happened and follow up with the nursing home administrator if the injuries are suspicious.

 - Uncharacteristic mood or behavior — If your loved one seems depressed, unusually quiet, teary, agitated or fearful, it may be a sign of abuse or neglect.